History of the Program

 Goals

-This year the Floodplain Mapping Program will begin a project for developing a new kind of flood risk data known as two-dimensional base level engineering (2D BLE).
 As development and other changes occur, flood risk data requires updates in order to provide accurate, up-to-date risk awareness.
 Mapping methodologies also change over time.
 Flood risk awareness data is shifting from binary (in the floodplain vs. not in the floodplain) to a graduated risk analyses paradigm.
 This will help to better understand flood hazards, to more adequately rate flood insurance, and to improve planning for mitigation.
 Graduated risk means utilizing a greater range of event recurrence and/or storm variability in order to better define flood hazards and associated risk, as opposed to simply evaluating based on the 1% (100yr) risk.
+This information along with proximity to flooding sources, depth of flooding and replacement value of structures provides a better picture of where actual risk of flood events is.
 Development of base 2D BLE hydraulic modeling will provide the foundational data that will be used for future FIRMs, probabilistic analysis for graduated risk, and data bundling that allows others to work with the data to answer “what if” questions.
 Instead of providing modeling related to flood insurance requirements only, this data will deliver both predictive capabilities and can be used to regulate if a community so chooses.
 Goals of the 2D BLE mapping project are listed below:

 • Improve Risk Reduction through Mitigation